DagBox/DagBox/Readme.md

 # DAGBOX

 DagBox is a small embeddable database and parallelization toolkit.
 It is currently in very early development.

+# Dependencies

+* nanomsg
+* msgpack
+* lmdb